mas-bandwidth/gafferongames/content/post/reading_and_writing_packets.md

 };
 </pre>

-This code looks fine at first glance, but let’s assume that some time later you, or somebody else on your team, increases __MaxElements__ from 32 to 200 but forgets to update the number of bits required to __7__.
+This code looks fine at first glance, but let’s assume that some time later you, or somebody else on your team, increases __MaxElements__ from 32 to 200 but forget to update the number of bits required to __7__.
 Now the high bit of __numElements__ are being silently truncated on send.
 It's pretty hard to track something like this down after the fact.

 The simplest option is to just turn it around and define the maximum number of elements in terms of the number of bits sent: